adityathiru/ComfyUI-LLMs/README.md

 ## Appendix
 ### Other Useful ComfyUI Nodes for working with LLMs
 1. [ComfyUI-Documents](https://github.com/Excidos/ComfyUI-Documents.git): For loading PDFs, converting it into images, and injecting them into ComfyUI-LLMs
-2. [ComfyUI-Crystools](https://github.com/crystian/ComfyUI-Crystools): For various utilities like Displaying Text, Displaying Images, String Manipulation
+2. [ComfyUI-Crystools](https://github.com/crystian/ComfyUI-Crystools): For various utilities like Displaying Text, Displaying Images, String Manipulation etc.